 - Coverage for expenses related to regulatory compliance for billing errors, physician self-referral proceedings and Emergency Medical Treatment and Active Labor Act proceedings.

-Status: The NAIC and state insurance regulators are ramping efforts to tackle cybersecurity issues.
+Status: The NAIC and state insurance regulators are increasing efforts to tackle cybersecurity issues.
 The Cybersecurity (EX) Task Force adopted the Principles for Effective Cybersecurity Insurance Regulatory Guidance in April 2015.
-The twelve principles adopted direct insurers, producers, and other regulated entities to join forces in identifying risks and adopting practical solutions to protect information entrusted to them.
-In addition, the NAIC is developing new reporting requirements for insurers to better track cyber insurance policies issued in the marketplace.
+The 12 principles adopted direct insurers, producers, and other regulated entities to join forces in identifying risks and adopting practical solutions to protect information entrusted to them.
+Additionally, the NAIC is developing new reporting requirements for insurers to better track cyber insurance policies issued in the marketplace.

 The NAIC is moving forward with additional initiatives designed to help protect consumer information and educate the public about cyber risks.
-The Cybersecurity (EX) Task Force has worked extensively to develop a Cybersecurity Consumer Bill of Rights detailing what consumers can expect from insurance companies, agents and other businesses following a data breach.
+The NAIC has proposed an Insurance Data Security Model Law that will establish the exclusive standards for data security and investigation and notification of a breach of data security applicable to insurance providers.
+Furthermore, the Cybersecurity (EX) Task Force has worked extensively to develop a Cybersecurity Consumer Bill of Rights detailing what consumers can expect from insurance companies, agents and other businesses following a data breach.
 After extensive review and discussion, the Bill of Rights was adopted by the NAIC Executive (EX) Committee and Plenary on Dec.
-17, 2015 and the title amended to the “NAIC Roadmap for Cybersecurity Consumer Protections (Roadmap).”
+17, 2015 and the title amended the “NAIC Roadmap for Cybersecurity Consumer Protections .”

-In addition, The Cybersecurity (EX) Task Force also worked with the Property and Casualty Insurance (C) Committee and the Financial Condition (E) Committee to develop the Cybersecurity and Identify Theft Coverage Supplement for insurer financial statements to gather financial performance information about insurers writing cyber-liability coverage nationwide.
+The Cybersecurity (EX) Task Force also worked with the Property and Casualty Insurance (C) Committee and the Financial Condition (E) Committee to develop the Cybersecurity and Identity Theft Insurance Coverage Supplement for insurer financial statements to gather financial performance information about insurers writing cyber-liability coverage nationwide.
+Early analysis showed that in 2015, more than 500 insurers provided businesses and individuals with cyber insurance in the United States.
+The vast majority of these coverages were written as endorsements to commercial and personal policies.
+There are also a significant number of non-U.S. surplus lines insurers writing cyber-risk coverages.
 The NAIC also updated its Financial Condition Examiners Handbook and will be updating the Market Regulation Handbook.